-COSB 1910 Professional Development I Semester(s) Taught: TBA
+COSB 1910 Professional Development I

 Description: This course is designed to prepare the student for the job market, learning skills in time management, goal setting, ethics, and professional dress.
 The importance of working and communicating with others, healthy habits, and a positive attitude are discussed.